veereshhalagegowda/platformDocumentation/1.0.0/Components/Charts/Ng Charts/ng-polar-area-chart.md

 ## Overview
-Polar area chart gives detailed comparison information from its structure.
+Polar area chart provides detailed comparison information.
 The radius of the sector differs according to the value in datasets whereas in pie chart the radius of each slice is same.
 In this chart, the difference in data can be found easily by looking at the radius of the slice.

 ## Usage
-A polar area chart is used as an optional to the pie chart in different fields such as hospitals, retails, industries, data science and analytics etc.
+A polar area chart is used as an alternative to the pie chart in different fields such as hospitals, retails, industries, data science and analytics etc.
-Let us consider a health center scenario where a particular hospital wants to plot a chart for the record of its patient admitted to different wards.
-The chart should indicate the overall hospital and divided into different section which represents the wards of the hospital.
-This can be done by using a pie chart however it would not provide proper readability from the chart.
-Therefore, in this case, if the polar area chart is used, it would provide global understanding just from the structure of the chart slice.
+Let us consider a health centre scenario where a particular hospital wants to plot a chart to record the patients admitted to different wards.
+The chart should indicate the overall hospital and should be divided into different sections which represent the wards of the hospital.
+This can be done by using a pie chart however it would not provide proper readability.
+Therefore, in this case, if the polar area chart is used, it would provide global understanding just from the structure of the chart.
-There are some other popular use cases where a pie chart is used.
+There are some other popular use cases.
 Some of them are:
 -   Industries
--   Industries
 -   Government offices
--   Retails
 -   Hospitals
 -   Government surveys
 -   Experimental surveys

 ### How to use
 1. Open the newly created page.
-2. Drag and drop the polar area chart from Ng Charts category.
+2. Drag and drop the polar area chart from the Ng Charts category.
-3. Switch to **Ts** file of the page and then declare the variable and provide values for the following in the component class :
+3. Switch to the **Ts** file of the page and then declare the variable and provide values for the following in the component class:
     * A dataset array (contains y-axis values and labels of the legend).
 For example,
         ```typescript
         public polarChartData: Array<any> = [